RynTurtle/Snappingbot-Commands/README.md

 ![image](https://static-cdn.jtvnw.net/emoticons/v1/304645329/3.0)

 # Snappingbot-Commands
-# some commands wont work because i havent added them to the new bot yet
 List of commands and what they do :)

-(the bot is not properly made yet so there might be some bugs for example sending a command to another chat or receiving a command from another chat.
-I apologise for any inconveniences, if you would like to remove the bot until the issues are fixed just type +leavebot)

 Make sure to mod or vip the bot in your channel so it wont get limited